isaacmayernik/Frogbound/README.md

 ### This repo contains different builds for Frogbound, developed by Isaac Mayernik.

 Inside the Windows Build folder is the 64-bit installer and the full build folder.
-Please just use the installer, it is much easier.
+Downloading the "Frogbound Setup (x86).exe" is much easier.

 Inside the WebGL Build is the folder to run on a web browser.